toidiu/toidiu.github.io/content/blog/2024_07_12_tls_overview.md

 But how exactly does TLS enforce these properties?

 ### <a name="tls-authentication">Authentication</a>
 In TLS authentication is satisfied by the use of certificates.
-A The server sends its certificate during the handshake.
+A server sends its certificate during the handshake.
+The client will optionally send its certificate if the server requests mutual authentication (aka. mutual TLS or mTLS).

-Certificate trust is complicated and typically involves parsing a certificate chain (`root-cert => intermediate-cert => peer-cert`).
+Trusting a certificate is complicated and typically involves parsing a certificate chain (`root-cert => intermediate-cert => peer-cert`).
 Trust is established if the server trusts one of the certificates in the chain.
 [RFC 5280](https://datatracker.ietf.org/doc/html/rfc5280) defines the modern day certificate